pytgit/mod-a-recipe/README.md

 ## Data Source
 Recipe data was scraped by [Eight Portions](https://eightportions.com/datasets/Recipes/) (~80,000 recipes used here) from [Epicurious](https://www.epicurious.com/),[AllRecipes](https://www.allrecipes.com/), and [FoodNetwork](https://www.foodnetwork.com/).
+Also, tagged ingredients data is used from the NYTimes Ingredients Phrase Tagger project.
+[Github](https://github.com/NYTimes/ingredient-phrase-tagger)

 ## Code at Github
 Here is the github repo for this project: [link](https://github.com/pytgit/mod-a-recipe)